ToStefan/Super-Lazy-Boot/README.md

 keyword "primary" is for primary key column.

-The script will generate the most import commands, but some you need to mannualy like a package declaration and all the imports based on the project package.
+The script will generate the most import commands.

 If you don't specify settings default values will be used.